See all chapters of A Guide to Solvency II.

 The PRA applies most of its third country branches rules to pure reinsurance branches, noting that (as stated above) pure reinsurance branches are exempt from some requirements in the UK.

-Recent PRA Consultation Papers
+Recent PRA Reforms

 June 2023 Consultation Paper

-Here, the PRA seeks to capture the reality that a third country branch should not be viewed as an independent entity severable from its wider legal enterprise.
+Here, the PRA sought to capture the reality that a third country branch should not be viewed as an independent entity severable from its wider legal enterprise.
 This perhaps indicates that the PRA will exercise greater scrutiny over entities holistically (including over their home regimes).
-This also means that third country branches will not have to comply with both home state and UK rules, which will alleviate them of the doubling up of requirements, thereby making the UK more attractive as a jurisdiction to do business in.
+This also means that third country branches will not have to comply with both home state and UK rules, which will alleviate the burden for them of the doubling up of requirements, thereby making the UK more attractive as a jurisdiction to do business in.

 The PRA continues its focus on protecting policyholders with these reforms.
 The PRA will still depend on home state authorities to check that these third country insurance undertakings are properly regulated and overseen.
-Moreover, the PRA will still require third country firms to show that they maintain “adequate worldwide financial resources.”
-The proposed date for the implementation of these reforms is 31 December 2024.
+Moreover, the PRA will still require third country firms to show that they maintain “adequate worldwide financial resources”.
+The date for the implementation of these reforms is 31 December 2024.

 October 2023 Consultation Paper

-- Amendment of SS20/16 on reinsurance and counterparty credit risk to clarify that it is applicable to third country branch undertakings and amend the provision so that it is consistent with the language used in the PRA Rulebook.
+- Amendment of the PRA SS20/16 on reinsurance and counterparty credit risk to clarify that it is applicable to third country branch undertakings and amend the provision so that it is consistent with the language used in the PRA Rulebook.

 Contingency Arrangements Implemented by the UK Government